akshaya24-V/PSK/README.md

 python IDL

 # Theory
-Phase Shift Keying (PSK) is a digital modulation technique in which the phase of the carrier signal is changed according to the binary input data.
-In Binary Phase Shift Keying (BPSK), binary 0 and 1 are represented using two different phase shifts, usually 0° and 180°.
-PSK provides better noise immunity and efficient data transmission.
-In this experiment, the binary message signal is modulated using a carrier signal and later demodulated to recover the original data using Python in Google Colab.
+Phase Shift Keying (PSK) is a digital modulation technique in which the phase of the carrier signal is varied according to the digital input data.
+In Binary Phase Shift Keying (BPSK), two different phases are used to represent binary digits 0 and 1.
+Generally, 0 is represented by a carrier with 0° phase shift and 1 is represented by a carrier with 180° phase shift.
+PSK provides better noise immunity and efficient bandwidth utilization compared to amplitude modulation techniques.

+Quadrature Phase Shift Keying (QPSK) is an advanced form of PSK in which four different phase shifts are used to represent two bits per symbol.
+This increases the data transmission rate without increasing the bandwidth requirement.
+In QPSK, the carrier phase changes among 0°, 90°, 180°, and 270° based on the input bit combinations.

+In this experiment, random binary data is generated and used as the message signal.
+A sinusoidal carrier signal is generated and phase-shifted according to the input bits to obtain the PSK/QPSK modulated signal.
+During demodulation, the received signal is multiplied with the carrier signal and passed through a low-pass filter to recover the original binary data.
+The waveforms of the message signal, carrier signal, modulated signal, and demodulated output are observed using Python in Google Colab.

 # Program
 ```